leftcase/scootloops/README.md

 ## Build the graphs

 **getResources.py** builds a rubbishy html table index.
 Modify it so that it puts the index with the graphs (or change the href so it points where you want it to).
+You can use map.py instead if you'd like a map of scoop loops rather than a list.

 **map.py** builds a map of scoot loops using folium and leaflet.
 Popups for each marker link to graphs in the same directory.